pyodide/pyodide/docs/project/deprecation-timeline.md

 ## 0.20.0

 - The skip-host key will be removed from the meta.yaml format.
 If needed, install a host copy of the package with pip instead.
+- `pyodide-interrupts` module will be removed.
+If you were using this for some reason, use {any}`setInterruptBuffer <pyodide.setInterruptBuffer>` instead.

 ## 0.19.0